Hack-Club-MUET-SZAB/Hack-Club-MUET-SZAB/README.md

 - We shall arrange different events and workshops for our hackers.
 - We shall introduce them to open source community.
 - We shall provide them learning resources that we have collected at our own.
+# Hack Club MUET SZAB Core Team
+- We are excited to show our talented team members.
+- Our team is ready to collaborate in every activity.